Creating fund transfers is cumbersome for Project Managers when managing construction budget reports

 Long loading time: Given that users can only make one fund transfer at a time, the process of waiting per fund transfer is exhausting.

-Through searching through user feedback forums, I discovered that the most popular complaint about Procore's fund transfer feature is that users are limited to only one-to-one transfers
+Through searching through user feedback forums, I discovered that the most popular complaint about the fund transfer feature is that users are limited to only one-to-one transfers

 - It is time-consuming to complete make 2+ more fund transfers at once